randomcoww/blog/vrrp-gateway.md

 ---

-A homelab may not need uptime, but redunant gateways are still convenient for keeping internet access alive while doing maintenance on a node.
+A homelab may not need uptime, but redunant gateways are still convenient for keeping internet access alive while doing maintenance on any node.

 We can run two Keepalived VRRP nodes to achieve this, but a typical HA gateway configuration requires three static public IPs - one for each node WAN interface and one floating virtual IP for forwarding.
 This requirement is a bit steep for most home environments where we typically have one DHCP allocated IP from our ISP.